jhu-arch/arch-tutorial/OpenOnDemand.rst

 Remote Desktop
 ****************

 Once in awhile, it is helpful to use a graphical interface to access data or certain programs.
 In this case, users have typically utilized VNC or X11 forwarding.
 Both of these tools have complications, either in complexity of setup or in performance.
-The Remote Desktop option from OOD simplifies the configuration of a VNC desktop session on a compute node.
+The Remote Desktop option from OOD simplifies the configuration of a VNC desktop session in a compute node.

 First request the desktop application, i.e. anything under Desktops or GUIs, which you would like to use.
 Here we choose the Desktop.